wesharebytes/EZTV-Proxy-List/index.rst

 EZTV Proxies
 *********

-Perhaps the easiest way to access the site is through EZTV proxies.
-A proxy server is a server that acts as an intermediary for requests from clients looking for resources from other servers.
-When accessing EZTV through a proxy server, external observers only see that you are connected to the proxy server and do not see that the proxy server is transmitting EZTV data to you.
+Perhaps the easiest way to access the site is through EZTV proxy servers.
+A proxy server is a server that acts as an intermediary for requests from clients seeking resources from other servers.
+When you access EZTV through a proxy, outside observers only see that you are connected to the proxy and do not see that the proxy is passing EZTV data to you.
 EZTV proxies are sometimes mistaken for EZTV mirrors.

-Mirror 1337x is just a clone of the source site with a different domain name and servers.
-The EZTV proxy server, on the other hand, is a separate site that makes it easy to connect to the original EZTV, as well as often to other websites.
-In practice, it doesn’t matter if you connect to EZTV through a proxy server or use an EZTV mirror, as they both provide about the same degree of privacy.
+An EZTV mirror is simply a clone of the original site with a different domain name and servers.
+An EZTV proxy, on the other hand, is a separate website that allows you to easily connect to the original EZTV, and often other websites as well.
+In practice, it doesn't matter whether you connect to EZTV through a proxy or use an EZTV mirror, as both provide roughly the same amount of privacy.

 *********
 Top EZTV Proxy and Mirror Sites: